davidMcneil/rants/README.md

 ## Development

-The integration test suite requires the [NATS server](https://nats.io/download/nats-io/nats-server/) to be reachable at `127.0.0.1:4222`:
+The integration test suite requires the `NATS_PATH` environment variable point to the [NATS server executable](https://nats.io/download/nats-io/nats-server/):

     > cargo test

+The `NATS_NO_CAPTURE` environment variable can be set to see the output of the NATS server.
+Useful for debugging.

-The [`env_logger`](https://github.com/sebasmagri/env_logger/) crate is used in integration test.
+The [`env_logger`](https://github.com/sebasmagri/env_logger/) crate is used in integration tests.
 To enable it and run a single test run:

     > RUST_LOG=rants=trace cargo test ping_pong